BS | Petitions, Deviations, & Transfer Credits

 - You can review the Stanford External Test Credit Chart for more information on applicable Math/Science units.

 - In order to make sure that you can apply your AP/IB units, make sure that your units are listed on your unofficial transcript, and then send an email to Darlene Lazar (firstname.lastname@example.org) along with your transcript.
 They can verify that your units can count towards your CS program requirements.

 - Students seeking transfer credit for any requirements on the front of the program sheet must connect with the School of Engineering.

 - Students seeking transfer credit for any requirements on the second page of the program sheet require approval from the CS Department.
-To request an approval, share it with Jerry Cain (firstname.lastname@example.org) and cc Aladrianne Young (email@example.com) in the email.
+To request approval, share it with Jerry Cain (email@example.com) via email and cc Danielle Gaspar (firstname.lastname@example.org).
 Please include the Stanford class for which you are requesting credit, where and when you took the course, the name and number, for how many units you took the course, a syllabus, and a textbook list.